frePPLe/frepple/contrib/django/README.txt

   A login page should come up.

-- The "execute" screen in the user interface allows you to erase the data, to load a dataset, to generate a random test model and run frepple.
+- The "execute" screen in the user interface allows you to erase the data, to load a dataset, to generate a random test model and run frePPLe.

 For more detailed information please look at the django documentation on http://www.djangoproject.com